 Tan Cang Station has already seen the biggest development project in the city with the Landmark 81 Tower and Central Park apartments.

 That project finished in 2018, which was around the time that the metro was meant to be finished.
 The station is next to the entrance of the Saigon Bridge, and there is supposed to be a pedestrian crossing to connect the station to the Central Park area.
 The road system is a mess around here so it will need to be fixed up to make it more pedestrian-friendly.

 There is also a pedestrian bridge planned for the other side of the station, where a row of office towers are in a prime position.

 There is still undeveloped land between the station and Landmark 81, so stay tuned for more information about that.

 [Thao Dien station under construction.]

-Once the metro crosses the river to District 2 the railway follows the path of the Hanoi Highway.
-From here it’s most apparent how the metro is driving development as the highway in D2 is now a canyon of apartment towers.
+Once the metro crosses the river to Thu Duc City (formerly District 2) the railway follows the path of the Hanoi Highway.
+From here it’s most apparent how the metro is driving development as the highway is now a canyon of apartment towers.

 The Hanoi Highway is an enormous road with no way for pedestrians to cross, so each station will have a pedestrian overpass.

 [Thao Dien station plan with its proposed pedestrian crossing.]